Academic Policies and Procedures

 Students are expected to attend all scheduled classes, laboratories and discussions.
 Instructors may establish their own attendance criteria for a course.
 They may establish both the number of absences permitted to receive credit for the course and the number of absences after which the final grade may be adjusted downward.
 In such cases it is expected that the instructor stipulate such requirements in the syllabus and that the syllabus be made available to students at or near the beginning of classes.
 In the absence of such statements, instructors have the right to deny a student the privilege of taking the final examination or of receiving credit for the course, or may prescribe other academic penalties if the student misses more than 25 percent of the total class sessions.
 Excessive tardiness may count as absence.

 The Public Health Service and National Science Foundation require recipients of grants to develop policies on scientific misconduct and adopt procedures to both uncover acts of research fraud and examine allegations of misconduct in the conduct of research.
 On the advice of the Graduate Council and its Advisory Committee for Scholarship and Research, the University has adopted the following policies regarding the responsible conduct of research in all fields throughout the University.

-Research misconduct is defined as fabrication, falsification, plagiarism or other serious deviation from accepted practices within the scholarly community in proposing, conducting or reporting research and creative scholarly activity.
+Research misconduct is defined as fabrication, falsification or plagiarism in proposing, conducting or reporting research and creative scholarly activity.
 It does not include honest error or honest differences in interpretations or judgments of data.

 The University has established a procedure to review reports of research misconduct.
 The principles associated with Binghamton’s policy and procedure are as follow: